 It’s (EV adoption is) about American jobs, it’s about the environment, and competitiveness of America, and we at Volkswagen are, frankly, fully on board with that.
 That’s exactly what we’re doing in Chattanooga.
 That’s exactly what we’re doing with the launch of the ID.4.
 We have vehicle assembly and battery assembly.
 Both the facilities are built, robots are in, software is being fine-tuned, we are doing some initial runs, some initial tests.
 Real cars will come out of the plant in September of next year.Scott Keogh, CEO, Volkswagen (USA) to NewsNet on the ID.4

-|Configuration||Price (MSRP)||Range (EPA)||Availability|
+|Configuration||Price (MSRP)||Range (EPA)||Availability/Deliveries|

-|ID.4 1st Edition||$43,995||250 miles||On sale (orders closed)|
+|ID.4 1st Edition||USD 43,995||250 miles||On sale now (orders closed)|

 Volkswagen expects the ID.4 to account for a third of the brand’s electric car sales by 2025, Ralf Brandstätter, its CEO, and Thomas Ulbrich, the member of the board of management responsible for e-mobility, had revealed in October last year.
 By 2025, VW aims to have 1.5 million electric vehicles sold annually, with half a million accounted for by the ID.4 electric SUV alone.
-The carmaker certainly has a strategy to ensure the VW ID.4 tops the sales of electric vehicles.
+So the carmaker certainly has a strategy to ensure the VW ID.4 tops the sales of electric vehicles.

 In its advertising, VW says the ID.4 is a car for “the millions, not the millionaires,” and while the USD 39,995 price of the ID.4 is higher than the average price of a new car purchased in the United States (which is around USD 36,000), after potential federal EV tax credits of USD 7,500 the ID.4’s price falls to USD 32,495.

 At this price segment, the ID.4 will compete with gas-powered crossovers and SUVs like the Honda CR-V, Nissan Rogue, and Toyota RAV4, or entry-level electric hatchbacks like the Nissan Leaf and Chevrolet Bolt.
-The Tesla Model 3 is currently priced from USD 37,990-54,990 and may give the VW ID.4 some competition on price.
+The Tesla Model 3 is priced from USD 37,990-54,990 and may give the VW ID.4 some competition on price.
 However, the Model Y, which has a similar crossover shape as the ID.4, is priced at a premium at USD 49,990 for the long-range variant and a stiff USD 59,990 for the Performance model.

 Production capacity at Tesla’s Shanghai plant has already hit 250,000 EVs/annum.
 Eventually, this plant could make as many as 1 million Tesla cars per year (which will include future Tesla models and export volume).
 The upcoming Tesla Gigafactory Berlin aims to add a further half million units.
 Then, the Gigafactory Texas would produce the Model Y for the Eastern United States.